antonjan/africube/README.md

 # Project Status.
 This project TX PCB is compleet and testing will start now.
-10 September 2019
+10 September 2019 Transponder is now working propely and CW and APRS telemetry is also working.
+Oustanding is sensor reading.
+16 Jan 2020
 # Link Budget
 Link BudgetIt is necessary that our beacon’s signal be able to reach the antenna at our ground station.
 The beacon willtransmit at 145.850 MHz.